"We need to grow cacao trees:" Mzanzi gives solution to chocolate price increase

-Chocolate Lovers React to 45% Surge in Ghanaian Cocoa Prices, Mzansi Shares Solution
+Chocolate Lovers React to 45% Increase in Cocoa Prices, Mzansi Shares Solution

 - Rising cocoa costs will likely lead to a price hike for South African chocolate lovers